dalkiranrengin/Rengin_GoogleAnalytics/README.md

 I am assigned to the first question:

-**How do annual members and casual riders use Cyclistic bikes differently?**
+**"How do annual members and casual riders use Cyclistic bikes differently?"**

 # Prepare
 I will use historical [Cyclistic Data](https://divvy-tripdata.s3.amazonaws.com/index.html) to identify trends in the first five months of 2022.